mlchoudhary/mlchoudhary.github.io/_pages/about.md

-I am a fifth-year Ph.D. student in Finance at London Business School.
+I am a sixth-year Ph.D. student in Finance at London Business School.